 This is an unusual almond-flavoured flan-cake, shaped like a lamprey (eel).
 The lamprey has glace cherries for red eyes, and is assembled on egg strands.
 It’s available to buy from Lisboa Patisserie (details above).

 Traditionally served in an edible, hollowed-out bread bowl, this Polish white borscht is made from a base of fermented wheat.
 It contains fresh white pork sausages (biala kielbasa); and diced rye bread, chopped hard-boiled eggs and horseradish are often added to it.
 The sour taste that’s characteristic of the soup can take between three to seven days to achieve.
-You can buy ready-soured barszcz in jars (49p) and sachets (59p) from Polish Delicatessen, which has several branches around west London (including at 362 Uxbridge Road, W12 7LL).
+You can buy ready-soured barszcz in jars (75p) and sachets from Prima Delicatessen (192 North End Road, W14 9NX) as well as in many other Polish shops.

 This sweet, yeasted brioche-like cake is glazed with vanilla or chocolate icing, decorated with almonds or candied fruit, and sometimes flavoured with rum.
 Its raised shape signifies the rising of Christ.
 It’s popular throughout Eastern Europe, and is baked for Easter Sunday.
 Babka means ‘grandmother’ — and indeed there are ridges on the side of the cake that resemble a skirt’s pleats.
-You can buy it at Polish Delicatessen (as above) for £3.19.
+You can buy it at Mleczco Polish Delicatessen (362 Uxbridge Road, W12 7LL) in a large size all year round; and in several different sizes and flavours closer to Easter.
 Prima (as above) sells lots of different varieties for £2.20.

 This poppy seed pastry, in which the pastry is rolled with the seeds to give a swiss roll effect, is traditionally eaten at Easter.
-Polish Delicatessen (as above) sells it for £3.69, and Prima (as above) for £3.50.
+Polish Delicatessen (as above) is currently selling it shaped as rolls, and Prima (as above) for £3.50.